Department of Public Health and Epidemiology

-RCSI has been teaching public health to medical students since 1841, a time when infectious diseases, child mortality and low life expectancy were impacting European and North American populations at scales seen only in the poorest countries today.
+RCSI has been teaching public health to medical students since 1841, a time when infectious diseases, child mortality and low life expectancy were affecting the population globally.
+Since this time, there has been a marked increase in life expectancy in European and North American populations as a result of many factors, including improved sanitation, better working conditions, improved management of infectious disease, and better access to healthcare.
+However, these improvements have not impacted population health in low-income countries to the same extent.

 - Telephone: +353 1 402 2733

 At Undergraduate level, staff from the department teach a module that combines evidence-based health (EBH) and public health epidemiology (PHE).
 This is delivered to Year 1 Graduate Entry Medicine students.